Galata: History

+Roman and Byzantine periods

 In historic documents, Galata is often called Pera, which comes from the old Greek name for the place, Peran en Sykais, literally "the Fig Field on the Other Side."

 The quarter first appears in Late Antiquity as Sykai or Sycae.
-By the time the Notitia Urbis Constantinopolitanae was compiled in ca. 425 AD, it had become an integral part of the city as its 13th region.
+By the time the Notitia Urbis Constantinopolitanae was compiled around 425 AD, it had become an integral part of the city as its 13th region.
 According to the Notitia, it featured public baths and a forum built by Emperor Honorius (r.
-395–423), a theatre, a porticoed street and 435 mansions.
-It is also probable that the settlement was enclosed by walls in the 5th century.
+395–423), a theatre, a porticoed street, and 435 mansions.
+Also, the settlement probably was enclosed by walls in the fifth century.
 Sykai received full city rights under Justinian I (r.
-527–565), who renamed it Iustinianopolis, but declined and was probably abandoned in the 7th century.
-Only the large tower, Megalos Pyrgos (the kastellion tou Galatou) which controlled the northern end of the sea chain that blocked the entrance to the Golden Horn remained.
+527–565), who renamed it Iustinianopolis, but declined and was probably abandoned in the seventh century.
+Only the large tower, Megalos Pyrgos (the kastellion tou Galatou), which controlled the northern end of the sea chain that blocked the entrance to the Golden Horn, remained.
+Galata Tower (Christea Turris) was built in 1348 at the northern apex of the Genoese citadel.

 In the 11th century, the quarter housed the city's Jewish community, which came to number some 2,500 people.
 In 1171, a new Genoese settlement in the area was attacked and nearly destroyed.
 Despite Genoese averments that Venice had nothing to do with the attack, the Byzantine Emperor Manuel I Komnenos (r.
 1143–1180) used the attack on the settlement as a pretext to imprison all Venetian citizens and confiscate all Venetian property within the Byzantine Empire.
 The kastellion and the Jewish quarter were seized and destroyed in 1203 by the Catholic crusaders during the Fourth Crusade, shortly before the sack of Constantinople.

-In 1233, during the subsequent Latin Empire (1204–1261), a small Catholic chapel dedicated to St. Paul was built in place of a 6th-century Byzantine church in Galata.
+In 1233 during the subsequent Latin Empire (1204–1261), a small Catholic chapel dedicated to St. Paul was built in place of a sixth-century Byzantine church in Galata.
 This chapel was significantly enlarged in 1325 by the Dominican friars, who officially renamed it as the Church of San Domenico, but local residents continued to use the original denomination of San Paolo.
 In 1407, Pope Gregory XII, in order to ensure the maintenance of the church, conceded indulgences to the visitors of the Monastery of San Paolo in Galata.
 The building is known today as the Arap Camii (Arab Mosque) because a few years after its conversion into a mosque (between 1475 and 1478) under the Ottoman Sultan Mehmed II with the name Galata Camii (Galata Mosque; or alternatively Cami-i Kebir, i.e. Great Mosque), it was given by Sultan Bayezid II to the Spanish Moors who fled the Spanish Inquisition of 1492 and came to Istanbul.